 Many expats find that the standard of public healthcare in Romania is inadequate.
 Public medical facilities tend to be understaffed and have outdated equipment.
 Long waiting times to receive treatment are another common complaint.

 During short visits, EU citizens can use their European Health Insurance Card (EHIC) to access public healthcare in Romania, provided it was issued in another EU country.
-UK citizens can make use of their Global Health Insurance Card (GHIC), which replaced the EHIC for UK citizens post-Brexit.
+UK citizens can use their Global Health Insurance Card (GHIC), which replaced the EHIC for UK citizens post-Brexit.

 Private healthcare in Romania